-Published 26th January 2018 & validated 15th March 2018
+Published 26th January 2018 & validated 17th May 2018

-Our big picture puts the Eurostoxx 50 index inside a secular bull market.
+Our big picture assesses the Eurostoxx 50 index inside a secular bull market.
 Nevertheless, we expect a significant correction nearby.
 It will correct the +40% rally, which started in February 2016.
 The question is not if it happens but when it happens.

 Short-Term Eurostoxx Elliott Wave Analysis

 The Eurostoxx Elliott wave structure counts best as an impulse to the upside from the March 26th, 2018 bottom.
 The index surpassed its 17y trend channel resistance to the upside.
 It acts now as support of a potential second wave or b-wave.
 Momentum kept on rising along with prices during the current swing up.